jadecobra/python_tdd_exercises/CLASSES.md

 - `self.sex` within each class refers to the `sex` attribute in the class, allowing its definition from the withing the `__init__` method
 - since `self.sex` is defined as a class attribute, it is accessible from outside the class as we do in our tests i.e `classes.Girl(sex='F').sex` and `classes.Other(sex='?').sex`

-## How to view the Attributes and Methods of a Class
+## View the Attributes and Methods of a Class

 To view what `attributes` and `methods` are defined for any object we can call `dir` on the object.
 The `dir` method returns a [list](./LISTS.md) that contains the names of all attributes and methods in the class